ruchmuch/algoasylum.github.io/_people/2020/shrirang.md

 sounds more interesting than it actually is.
 And exactly one of the statements in this paragraph is false.

-He founded AlgoAsylum as a platform for students to work on interesting projects.
+He has founded AlgoAsylum as a platform for students to do interesting work and generate new ideas.
 And to have fun!